-3.1 Method of energy calculation in energyPRO
+3.1 Energy calculation in energyPRO with the analytic solver

-This chapter describes how energyPRO calculates an optimal operation of an energy plant.
+This chapter describes how energyPRO calculates an optimal operation of an energy plant with the analytical method.
+For a short overview also see this tutorial video on our homepage.

 3.1.1 The optimisation problem